 A couple of blocks deeper into Itaewon is Namsan Chemistry.
 On the surface, this seems like it is an amazing bar.
 With 33 taps, it has one of the biggest selections of craft beer in Seoul.
-However, the experience beyond this failed on nearly every level.
-First off, here is the tap list from the day I visited.
+However, the experience needed some improvement.
+This is the tap list from the day I visited.

 Mikkeller Bar Seoul

 Now it’s time to move on to Seoul’s other craft beer hotbed, Gangnam.
 We’ll start with the South Korean outpost of Mikkeller, a mainstay from some of my other travels.
 The closest station to Mikkeller is Sinsa.
 The vibe in this area is much different from Itaewon.
 This is trendy Seoul, completely with the requisite shops & millennials doing photo shoots on the streets.
 Mikkeller fits this aesthetic with their typical decor.
 It was as if I had stepped into one of their bars in Copenhagen.

 With 30 taps, Mikkeller has one of the largest selections of craft beer in Seoul.
 While the selection was of high quality, featuring great beer from Europe, the United States, and New Zealand, there were only a couple of beers from South Korea, and even those were Evil Twin & Mikkeller collaborations with local breweries.
 As the local craft beer scene develops, I would hope that this number would increase to support Korean breweries.

 Craftbros Tap House